Better Coach Development Systems –> Better Coaching –> Better Athlete Experiences & Outcomes

 The United States Center for Coaching Education’s Coach Educator/ Coach Developer Legacy Award was established in 2017 to honor individuals who have made a significant contribution to the field of sport coaching education and coach development in the United States.

 We are excited to announce the return of the USCCE Coach Developer Legacy Awards!
-This year’s inductee will be invited to attend the 2023 in person event in Birmingham, Alabama to be honored.
-Nominations for Legacy candidates will be accepted from USCCE members until March 1st.
+This year’s inductee will be invited to attend the 2024 in person event in Columbus, Ohio to be honored.
 Nominees do not need to be current USCCE members, but the nominating individual or organization should be.
-Please contact info@uscoachexcellence.org with questions about the awards.
+Please contact [email protected] with questions about the awards.

 Past Inductees